phulam11031996/aws-solution-architech-video-downscaler/README.md

 <h3>Reason for Not Implementing</h3>
 <p>
-  These enhancements were skipped to keep the project focused on demonstrating scalable and cost-effective cloud architecture; Doing these speed improvements will incurring additional costs.
+  These enhancements were skipped to keep the project focused on demonstrating scalable and cost-effective cloud architecture; Doing these speed improvements will incur additional costs.
 </p>

-<h2>🐞 Challenges and Solutions</h2>
+<h2 style="font-size: 32px;">🐞 Challenges and Solutions</h2>
 <h3>Challenge 1: Passing Environment Variables</h3>
 <p><strong>Issue:</strong> Passing environment variables from the EC2 instance to the application running inside a Docker container was complex and required careful configuration.</p>